flipsi/radiopi/README.md

 =======

 radiopi is a small utility to conveniently play some web radio, e.g. on a Raspberry Pi.

+Really, it consists of two parts:
-It offers a bash script for command line usage and a [Progressive Web App](https://de.wikipedia.org/wiki/Progressive_Web_App) as a frontend.
+* the backend, which is just a glorified bash script for command line usage, as well as
+* the frontend, a [Progressive Web App][progressive-web-app] written in good old PHP.

-## Installation
+## Get Started / Installation

+### Alternative A: Containerized version

+* To try it out or for development, run `./run.sh`.

+This is useful for frontend development, but a current limitation is that there's no audio from within the container.

+TODO: Access audio from within container (container pulseaudio and host pipewire - this may be problematic lol)
+TODO: Adjust the Dockerfile for production (copy files instead of mounting volume).

+### Alternative B: Direct installation on host system

 * Make sure to install dependencies:
     * ALSA sound system (probably already installed)